junxit/us-congress-bills-115/metadata.md

 - 2017-05-04 — Introduced in Senate
 - 2017-05-04 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S2777-2778)
+- 2017-05-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-05-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-05-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S3072-3073)
+- 2017-05-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S3072-3073)